MANOIR DU BATTUT

-House comes with a friendly, family labrador.
+The house comes with a friendly, family labrador called Alfie.

-For guests there are two charming twin bedrooms and four double bedrooms all with their own bath and/or shower room.
+There are two charming twin bedrooms and four double bedrooms all with their own bath and/or shower room.

 Set in the beautiful countryside of the Dordogne valley, the Manoir offers a relaxed and friendly environment for drawing and painting.